der-carnivore/BingAds-docs/BingAds/scripts/reference/BingAdsApp.md

 [NegativeKeywordListSelector](./NegativeKeywordListSelector)|A selector of all negative keyword lists in this account.

 ## <a name="newnegativekeywordlistbuilder"></a>newNegativeKeywordListBuilder
 Returns a new negative keyword list builder for the current account.

 The new negative keyword list is created when builder.build() is called.
 ### Returns:
 |Type|Description|
 |-|-
-[NegativeKeywordListBuilder](./NegativeKeywordListBuilder)|The negative keyword list builder used to create a new negative keyword list in the current account.
+[NegativeKeywordListBuilder](./NegativeKeywordListBuilder)|A new negative keyword list builder for the current account.